anthony-tuininga/ceODBC/doc/cursor.rst

       mentioned in PEP 249 as an optional extension.

+.. method:: Cursor.nextset()

+   Make the cursor skip to the next available set, discarding any remaining row from the current set.
+If there are no more sets, None is returned;
+   otherwise, the cursor ifself is returned as a convenience for fetching data from it.
+Note that not all databases support the concept of multiple result sets.

 .. method:: Cursor.prepare(statement)

    This can be used before a call to execute() to define the statement that